Diffusion of impurities in a moderately dense confined granular gas: Thermal diffusion segregation

 As we decrease the contrast of energy parameter $\lambda$ ($\Delta_0=\lambda\Delta$), we intensify the symmetry breaking, apparently reinforcing the segregation criterion.
 However, the intruder loses so much energy that it is unable to penetrate the sea of granular particles near the upper (cold) plate, which move much faster, and eventually settles predominantly on the lower (hot) plate, resulting exclusively in RBNE (no segregation criterion can be found).

 Let us now analyze the effect of density [or equivalently, the solid volume fraction $\phi=(\pi/4)n\sigma^2$] on segregation.
-As density increases, the frequency of collisions rises accordingly.
+As density increases, the frequency of collisions \RG{rises}.
 For instance, if we maintain the same parameters as depicted in Fig. \ref{fig_seg1} but increase the density (e.g., by setting $\phi=0.1$), locating a region where $\Lambda$ cancels becomes more challenging.
-This phenomenon mirrors the difficulty observed in the dilute case when $\lambda$ is too small.
-Consequently, to observe an expansion in the region where the BNE/RBNE transition occurs, we must mitigate the impact of collisions and energy loss in the intruder.
-This is achieved here by reducing $\alpha$, but keeping $\alpha_0=0.9$.
-This expansion is evident in Fig.\ \ref{fig_seg1b}, where we have plotted two values of $\alpha$: 0.6 and 0.9.
-However, the effect of density now causes that the disparity in particle density between cold and hot walls become increasingly apparent.
-This can lead to the intruder experiencing more collisions in the cold region, counteracting the effect of increased collisions due to higher kinetic energy in the hot zone.
-As a result, this interplay may lead to the inversion of the RBNE and BNE regions, as showed in Fig.\ \ref{fig_seg1b}.
-This marginal segregation curve qualitatively agrees with those obtained for moderately dense granular and molecular gases, with and without interstitial fluid,\cite{G08a,GG23} allowing for similar conclusions about the effect of density on segregation.
+This phenomenon mirrors the difficulty observed in the dilute case when $\lambda$ is too small. \RG{To expand the region where the BNE/RBNE transition occurs as we increase $\omega$, we need to reduce the impact of collisions and energy loss in the intruder.
+We do this by reducing $\alpha$ while keeping $\alpha_0=0.9$.} This expansion is evident in Fig.\ \ref{fig_seg1b}, where we have plotted two values of $\alpha$: 0.6 and 0.9.
+However, the effect of density now causes that the disparity in particle density between cold and hot walls become increasingly apparent. \RG{This means the intruder gets more collisions in the cold region, which can counteract the effect of extra collisions from the higher energy particles in the hot zone.
+As a result, this can flip the RBNE and BNE regions, as shown in Fig.\ \ref{fig_seg1b}.} This marginal segregation curve qualitatively agrees with those obtained for moderately dense granular and molecular gases, with and without interstitial fluid,\cite{G08a,GG23} allowing for similar conclusions about the effect of density on segregation.